dsdenya/CycleGanProject/README.md

 ﻿# CycleGanProject
-Personal Project to implement a CycleGan
+Personal ongoing Project to implement a CycleGan